 Is Online Sports Betting Legal in Kansas?

 Yes!
 After Kansas governor Laura Kelly signed S.B.
-84 into law on May 12, 2022, making legal online sports gambling a reality within the state’s borders effective July 1.
+84 into law on May 12, 2022, making legal online sports gambling allowed effective July 1.

 When Are Online Sportsbooks Launching in Kansas?

-Although online sports gambling is legal as of July 1, and the fact some sportsbooks have already landed betting licenses to operate in Kansas, the state’s betting infrastructure will likely not be in place until the late summer.
-There are almost always hiccups in rolling out online sports betting with regulations and red tape typically slowing the process.
+Although online sports gambling is legal as of July 1, and the fact some sportsbooks have already landed betting licenses to operate in Kansas, the state’s betting infrastructure took some time to become operational.

 Sportsbooks Live in Kansas